Home

 At the National Science Foundation, I have also helped run various other programs relevant to pushing the frontiers of computing and communications research.
 Some of these programs are: Resilient and Intelligent NextG Systems (RINGS), Spectrum Innovation Initiative (SII), CISE Community Research Infrastructure (CCRI), Expeditions in Computing, Algorithms in the Field (AitF), Spectrum Efficiency, Energy Efficiency, and Security (SpecEES), Industry/University Collaborative Research Centers (I/UCRC), and Experimental Program to Stimulate Competitive Research (EPSCoR).

-In my past life, between 2002 and 2012, I was with Bell Labs, the research arm of Lucent Technologies which later became Alcatel-Lucent in 2006.
+Prior to NSF, between 2002 and 2012, I was with Bell Labs, the research arm of Lucent Technologies which later became Alcatel-Lucent in 2006.
 I was a Member of Technical Staff at Alcatel-Lucent Bell Labs, in the Networking Research division.
 My research interests dealt with Networking in the Cloud, Green Networking and Software Defined Networks.
 In this role, I helped pioneer the development of the first commercial carrier-grade Software Defined Network Platform (ALU 9980 AINP) between 2006 and 2008, with industry-leading features such as service-chaining, and network function virtualization.
 This work was based on our research dating back to 2004.
 In addition to this, I have worked extensively on wireless ad hoc/mesh networks, sensors/RFID systems with specific focus on algorithms for enabling efficient operations of these systems.
-I have 38 US patents and several international patents.